 The ten current events run as roughly one per month and include the 100 mile Randonee, The Coast to Coast, The Tour of North Somerset, The Hill Climb and Freewheel challenge, The Hilly Randonee and the Wye Not (further details can be found here) – Points are awarded for participating riders and trophies are presented at the annual awards ceremony usually held in March.

 Start and complete the designated route – 5 points

 Start from and return to the pick-up point by the designated route – 3 points

 Starting but not completing the route – 1 point

 Every Sunday when there is not a Captain’s Challenge Ride, leaving Clevedon Triangle at 0830 hrs and then stopping at the designated pick up point before splitting into groups (Fast, Intermediate and Touring) before heading off to the elevenses destination.

-Depending on the number of riders present, up to three groups will be formed, each usually heading to the same coffee stop, albeit by slightly different routes and at different speeds
+Depending on the number of riders present, up to three groups will be formed (in addition to a Ladies only one once a month), each usually heading to the same coffee stop, albeit by slightly different routes and at different speeds.

 - Fast Group : 17mph – 20 mph average ~ 70 miles

 - Intermediate Group : 15mph – 17 mph average ~ 50 miles

 - Ladies Only Intermediate Group: 14 – 16 mph average